Encodability Criteria for Quantum Based Systems: Introduction

-Unfortunately, the languages also differ in classical aspects: \CQP has $ \pi $-calculus-like name passing but the CCS based \qCCS does not allow to transfer names; \qCCS has operators for choice and recursion but \CQP in \cite{gay:05} has not.
+Unfortunately, the languages also differ in classical aspects: \CQP has $ \pi $-calculus-like name passing but the CCS based \qCCS does not allow to transfer names; \qCCS has operators for choice and recursion but \CQP in \cite{GayNagarajan05} has not.
 Therefore, comparing the languages directly would yield negative results in both directions, that do not depend on their treatment of qubits.
-To avoid these obvious negative results and to concentrate on the treatment of qubits, we consider \CQPM, a sublanguage of \CQP that removes name passing and simplifies the syntax/semantics, but as we claim does treat qubits in the same way as \CQP.
+To avoid these obvious negative results and to concentrate on the treatment of qubits, we consider \CQS, a strictly less expressive sublanguage of \CQP that removes name passing and simplifies the syntax/semantics, but as we claim does treat qubits in the same way as \CQP.
+As second language we consider \OQS that is similar to \qCCS as presented in \cite{YingFengDuanJi09} extended by an operator for a conditional, but as we claim again does treat qubits in the same way as \qCCS.
+Accordingly, our focus is not exactly on the languages \CQP and \qCCS but on how they treat qubits.
+The language \CQS, for \emph{closed quantum systems}, inherits from \CQP the closed systems with only unitary transformations and has a semantics that is no longer probabilistic, but explicitly deals with probability distributions.
+In contrast \OQS, for \emph{open quantum systems}, inherits from \qCCS the open systems and super-operators and a non-probabilistic semantics without explicitly considering probability distributions.
+We further discuss the differences between \CQP and \CQS as well as \qCCS and \OQS when we introduce these languages.

-We then show that there exists an encoding from \CQPM into \qCCS that satisfies the quality criteria of Gorla and thereby that the treatment of qubits in \qCCS is strong enough to emulate the treatment of qubits in \CQPM.
+We then show that there exists an encoding from \CQS into \OQS that satisfies the quality criteria of Gorla and thereby that the treatment of qubits in \OQS/\qCCS is strong enough to emulate the treatment of qubits in \CQS/\CQP.
 We also show that the opposite direction is more difficult, even if we restrict the classical operators in \qCCS.
 In fact, the counterexample that we use to prove the non-existence of an encoding considers the treatment of qubits only, \ie relies on the application of a specific super-operator that has no unitary equivalent.

 These two results show that the quality criteria can still be applied in the context of quantum based systems and are still meaningful in this setting.
 They may, however, not be exhaustive.
 Therefore, we discuss directions of additional quality criteria that might be relevant for quantum based systems.